|libJNICoCo.so||(393 kb)||GNU/Linux shared object, JNI|

 |cocogui.zip||(3925 kb)||Java sources, version 1.19 (2019.10.11)|

 JNICoCo is an Java Application Programmers Interface (API) for the CoCoNAD implementation in C that also includes functions for generating a pattern spectrum with the help of surrogate data and CoCoNAD analysis and for pattern spectrum estimation.
 The library underlying this API was implemented using the Java Native Interface (JNI).

-If you have trouble getting the library to work on Microsoft Windows, check whether you have the Microsoft Visual C++ Redistributable Packages for Visual Studio 2015 installed, as the library was compiled with Microsoft Visual Studio 2015.
+If you have trouble getting the library to work on Microsoft Windows, check whether you have the Microsoft Visual C++ Redistributable for Visual Studio 2022 (see under "Other Tools and Frameworks") installed, as the library was compiled with Microsoft Visual Studio 2022.

 If this simple method fails, the reason is usually that Java cannot find the library, due to the fact that the necessary path is missing from the Java library path.
 To fix this, the Java class or Java archive that is meant to use the library should be invoked from the command line with

 working directory (denoted by

 JNICoCo.dll (Microsoft Windows).
 Note that the library may

 also be placed into any other directory if the